The Remarkable Mr. Pennypacker

-The Remarkable Mr. Pennypacker is a 1959 DeLuxe Color film starring Clifton Webb and Dorothy McGuire directed by Henry Levin in CinemaScope.
-The film is based on the 1953 Broadway play of the same, which ran for 221 performances: Burgess Meredith starred as Horace Pennypacker and Martha Scott as 'Ma' Pennypacker.
+The Remarkable Mr. Pennypacker is a 1959 American DeLuxe Color comedy film starring Clifton Webb and Dorothy McGuire directed by Henry Levin in CinemaScope.
+The film is based on the 1953 Broadway play of the same title, which ran for 221 performances and which had featured Burgess Meredith as Horace Pennypacker and Martha Scott as 'Ma' Pennypacker.

-At the turn of the 20th century, businessman Horace Pennypacker, Jr. has two families: one wife and eight children in Harrisburg, Pennsylvania, and nine children (by a deceased wife) in Philadelphia.
+At the turn of the 20th century, businessman Horace Pennypacker Jr., has two families: one wife and eight children in Harrisburg, Pennsylvania, and nine children (by a deceased wife) in Philadelphia.
 During the course of events, his bigamy is uncovered, and he struggles to maintain the status quo.

 Plot summary

 In turn-of-the-20th-century Harrisburg, Pennsylvania, young Wilbur Fielding, the son of the Rev. Dr. Fielding, has been appointed vicar of a small Rhode Island parish.
 His position secured, Wilbur proposes to his sweetheart, Kate Pennypacker.
 As he must leave for his new post in one week, Kate wants to marry immediately, rather than endure a conventional extended engagement.

-Kate's father, Horace Pennypacker, Jr., the proprietor of the Pennypacker sausage factory, divides his business life between his factories in Harrisburg and Philadelphia, spending alternate months in each city.
+Kate's father, Horace Pennypacker Jr., the proprietor of the Pennypacker sausage factory, divides his business life between his factories in Harrisburg and Philadelphia, spending alternate months in each city.
 While Horace is in Philadelphia, his wife, Emily, summons him home to Harrisburg for the wedding.
 Horace motors to Harrisburg, narrowly avoiding the Philadelphia sheriff who has come to issue him a summons for promoting a book about Darwinism that prominently depicts the police chief as a monkey.

-Back in Harrisburg, Horace's blustery father, Horace, Sr. protests the impropriety of Kate's hasty marriage.
+Back in Harrisburg, Horace's blustery father, Horace Sr. protests the impropriety of Kate's hasty marriage.
 Unknown to Horace Sr., Emily, and the eight Pennypacker children, Horace has a second family of nine children in Philadelphia.
 When Horace III, Horace's eldest Philadelphia son, learns of the sheriff's summons, he rushes to Harrisburg to warn his father.
 Horace III arrives in Harrisburg before his father, appearing on the Pennypacker doorstep.
 He introduces himself and inadvertently exposes Horace's unknown Philadelphia family.
 Soon after, Horace arrives home and is struck dumb by seeing Horace III.
 As Emily questions Horace about his secret life, Wilbur and his father arrive to discuss the wedding.
-This follows with Horace, Sr. announcing that his son is a bigamist.
+This follows with Horace Sr. announcing that his son is a bigamist.
 As Horace Sr. leaves, the sheriff arrives and serves him the summons meant for his son.
 Horace Sr. strikes the sheriff with his cane and is arrested.
 Kate, devastated, declares she cannot marry Wilbur to protect his reputation, but Emily resolves her daughter will be happily married.
 Horace defends himself to Rev. Dr. Fielding, arguing that morality is a matter of geography and that he is doing mankind a great service by propagating the species.